sugarme/gotch/example/yolo/README.md

 This is an example of implementing YOLO v3 model.

-The model weights can be [download here](https://drive.google.com/file/d/16eO9o4rclD929LHweCPW_-7HjKfNKVnA/view?usp=sharing).
+The model weights can be [downloaded here](https://drive.google.com/file/d/16eO9o4rclD929LHweCPW_-7HjKfNKVnA/view?usp=sharing).

 Here is an example of image inference using Yolo v3 model.